cb-nw-3/m3-1-node--introduction/__lecture/lecture-1-introduction.md

 Many buildings can be built from the same plan.

+Only have one Node binary, but can run it many times.

 ---

 ### Notable Binaries

-- NodeJs (used to interpret JS code)
+- NodeJs (used to interpret JS code, a thing can run JS with)
 - `yarn` (used to import modules written by others)

 ---